ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-02-13 17:12 dwg - About the Broken curl code in github Last night in the middle of the night, my copy of xmlrpc_client and xmlrpc_inet_server stopped working and started spouting weird error messages.
+After hours of horror, I discovered that the maintainers of the curl distribution just pushed changes into the curl/curl repository at github the break xmlrpc-c compatibility.
+After much heartache, identified a version that still works which I have names good-curl.tgz.
+To reproduce our working infrastructure, you have to configure build and install the good-curl, then build and install the xmlrpc module, then rebuild our project.
+Whew!!

 2025-02-12 07:18 dwg - extracted diagnoseMethod.h from xmlrpc_inetd_server.cpp
 The xmlrpc-c hooks and xinetd integration is working beautifully. :-)